Obstructive Sleep Apnea Treatment

 Sleep apnea is a dangerous condition to have, and you should not let the fear of a CPAP keep you from diagnosis and treatment.
 How to treat sleep apnea without CPAP:

 For patients with mild to moderate obstructive sleep apnea, dental appliances or oral mandibular advancement devices can be used to prevent the tongue from blocking the throat and advance the lower jaw forward.
 These devices help keep the airway open during sleep.

 If you can’t tolerate or haven’t been helped by CPAP, oral appliances such as a sleep apnea mouth guard may be an effective treatment option.

 - Dental devices have been shown to control sleep apnea better long term.

 - Offers another option for people who cannot tolerate CPAP

 - It will not cause claustrophobia as some experience with CPAP

 - Custom Fit to Your Mouth

-Sleep apnea is a dangerous condition to have.
-Don’t let the fear of a CPAP keep you from diagnosis and treatment.
-For your health and your loved one’s benefit, contact Cove Family Dental to learn more about oral sleep appliance therapy in Copperas Cove.
+For your health and your loved one’s benefit, contact Cove Family Dental or visit our Sleep Apnea Treatment FAQ page to learn more about oral sleep appliance therapy in Copperas Cove.